Tagline: A New Dimension In Terror…

 The 20 minutes of superfluous material comes in the form of several laughably inane, 3-D-inspired sequences, which not only kill the horror dead, but also succeed in halting a by-the-numbers plot, making the whole experience almost totally peripheral to the movie’s stalk-and-slash focal point.
 But any Friday fan worth their salt knows that laughable comes with the territory.
 For many of us, it’s all a part of Jason’s inimitable charm.

 The movie is pretty graphic too, managing to escape the period of heavy cuts that would afflict subsequent instalments, resulting in some ultra-creative, often brutal slayings that will have gorehounds salivating.
+There is also sympathetic class clown Shelley to consider, memorable for being the first truly annoying Camp Crystal kid in the franchise, the kind of character that would become a prerequisite thereafter.
 Add to this the best soundtrack in the series in Harry Manfredini’s synth-heavy, post-funk score, and you’re onto a winner.

-In spite of some miraculously woeful acting, the film is relatively well made too.
-Not original by any means, but proficient, while goofy fodder such as the Hitchcockian’ Crazy Ralph replacement and a gang of hackneyed bikers will likely leave you in hysterics in the most unintentionally hilarious sequel in the entire franchise.
+In spite of some miraculously woeful acting, the film is also relatively well made.
+Not original by any means, but proficient, while goofy fodder such as the Hitchcockian Crazy Ralph replacement and a gang of hackneyed bikers will likely leave you in hysterics in the most unintentionally hilarious sequel in the entire franchise.

 Fans of the franchise are really spoilt for choice here: a 3-D eyeball shooting out of a crushed skull, a long-range harpoon shot through the eye of a hapless vixen, but the award has to go to the brutal slaying of posturing gymnast, Andy Beltrami, whose well-deserved chopping while in a handstand position results in an incredibly graphic corpse.
 Next time you go and get yourself a beer, be sure to walk on your feet.
 If not for the sake of your life, then for the sake of your dignity.